swyxio/brain/A - DX Circle/End of Localhost.md

 Now, you might argue that developers take so much pride in their tools that they will go out of their way to be self sufficient in them.
 And yet:

 - Every [Slack](https://hn.algolia.com/?dateRange=all&page=0&prefix=false&query=status.slack.com&sort=byPopularity&type=story) and [GitHub](https://hn.algolia.com/?dateRange=all&page=0&prefix=true&query=github%20is%20down&sort=byPopularity&type=story) outage is basically celebrated as a Developer "Snow Day" (unscheduled holiday due to acts of god)
-- Most companies run separate Build/CI/CD infrastructure anyway - in other words most apps don't get *deployed* without first going through some cloud infra.
+- Most companies run separate Build/CI/CD infrastructure anyway - in other words most apps don't get *deployed* without first going through some cloud infra
+- With Sourcegraph, developers are effectively saying a remote service can do a better job of *searching* their code than they can locally
+- With GitHub Copilot, even *autocomplete* is being made better by being cloud-enabled

 There's a difference between "I use CircleCI"